-Using a site like Ahrefs or Ubersuggest, enter the domain of a competitor website and start looking through their backlinks for sites they’ve guest posted on.
+Using a site like SEMRush, you can enter the domain of a competitors website and start looking through their backlinks for sites they’ve guest posted on.

 Look for the anchor text ‘written by competitor name ’ or ‘by competitor name’ to find the published guest posts.